At halfway mark, grades for Trump are mixed in county he flipped red in 2016

 “He did a good show because he had everybody clapping, and he had people standing up,” Richard Sorokas, 74, said.
 “But what he said there was really nothing new.”

-Because many political watchers now see voters here as a bellwether of national trends in support for Trump, NBC News spoke to Luzerne County residents before and after the State of the Union on Tuesday to get a sense of how they felt more than two years into his presidency.
+Because the voters here are in many ways a bellwether of national trends in support for Trump, NBC News spoke to Luzerne County residents before and after the State of the Union speech on Tuesday to get a sense of how they felt more than two years into his presidency.

 Signs of eroding support